-Ayşe Ünsal, Raymond Knopp
+Ayşe Ünsal and Raymond Knopp

-Mobile Communications Department, Eurecom, Sophia Antipolis, France
+Mobile Communications Department, Eurecom, Sophia Antipolis, France Dept. of Electrical Engineering and Information Technology, University of Paderborn, Germany {ayse.unsal,raymond.knopp}@eurecom.fr

-{ayse.unsal, raymond.knopp}@eurecom.fr

 Abstract-A low-latency, parameter modulationestimation feedback protocol for wideband channels is introduced for both pure line-of-sight and more general fading channels with several degrees of freedom.
 One round of the protocol consists of a data phase and a control phase and uses non-coherent detection.
-Asymptotic optimality in energy efficiency of the protocol is analyzed and an upper bound on the distortion level is derived for two-rounds.
+The asymptotic optimality in energy efficiency of the protocol is analyzed and an upper bound on the distortion level is derived for two-rounds.
 The proposed scheme as well as known one-way schemes are compared with classical and very recent lower-bounds.
 Both the lower-bounds and performance evaluation of the feedback protocol are extended to a multi-channel fading model.
-The improvement of the feedback protocol over one-shot transmission is shown to be very significant on both line-of-sight and fading channels.1
+The improvement of the feedback protocol over one-shot transmission is shown to be very significant on both line-of-sight and fading channels.